If you don’t know history, then you don’t know anything. You are a leaf that doesn’t know it is part of a tree.

-Our aim in History is to provide students an understanding of our past, to ensure they can access our world current affairs today.
+Our aim in History is to provide students with an understanding of our past, to ensure they can access our world’s current affairs today.
 It is often pupils come into year 7 with an understanding that History is in the past and simply about learning many facts; we often are challenged with the ‘what’s the point in History?’ argument.
-This is addressed straight away in year 7, with a mainly skills based unit of work, and equally so, to assess the nature of our pupils.
+This is addressed straight away in year 7, with a mainly skills-based unit of work, and equally so, to assess the nature of our pupils.
 Our purpose in History in for staff to help pupils to embrace the subject and love learning about the past through passionate staff towards the subject, excellent lesson resources and extra-curricular opportunities that go beyond the constraints of the classroom walls.
-History has a positive identity with most of our pupils in Stanley High School.
+History has a positive identity with our pupils in Stanley High School.

 Year 7 – 3 lessons a fortnight

 Year 9 – 3 lessons a fortnight

 Year 10 – 5 lessons a fortnight